VA Horizon vs. Hiring In-House: Real Cost Comparison for Real Estate Investors

 VA Horizon

 Want to go from one caller to three?
 With VA Horizon, that takes days.
 Each additional VA is pre-trained, already embedded in the same system, and configured on the same dialer and CRM.
 There's no additional recruiting time, no rewriting training materials, and no compounding management overhead.
-The per-VA rate also drops as you scale - 3+ VAs come in at a lower monthly rate.
+Because you pay per qualified lead delivered rather than per VA seat, adding calling capacity doesn't multiply your fixed costs the way each new in-house hire does.

 In-House Hire